alexle/alexle.github.com/posts/quitting-fantasy-football.markdown

 Wed - View waivers, scour free agents to pick ups.
 Thu - Adjust roster for Thu night game.
 Keep track of game.
 Fri - Day off.
-Sat - Prepare final roster and make last minute subsitutions.
+Sat - Prepare final roster and make last minute substitutions.

 This is on top of the time spent listening to sports talk radio, reading "expert" blogs and articles, and watching FFB shows on ESPN.
 Of course, all this may not even have been necessary, which brings me to my next point.